projecthamster/xfce4-hamster-plugin/README.md

 Checkout as outlined under Contribution below, cd to the directory and issue `cmake -B build -DCMAKE_INSTALL_PREFIX=/usr`.
 If this fails, install any missing dependencies and repeat until success.
-Finally, issue `cd build && make && sudo make install`.
+Finally, issue `cmake --build build && sudo cmake --install build`.
 Restart the xfce4 panel with `xfce4-panel -r`.

 ## Packagers